-Steve Hales has been playing with software since he found out in the late ’70s he could write code that broadcasted leaky frequencies from an Imsai S100 bus computer, and pick it up on an AM radio.
+Steve Hales has been playing with software since the late ’70s.
+That’s when he found out he could write code that broadcasted leaky frequencies from an Imsai S100 bus computer and pick it up on an AM radio.

 In the '80s, Steve created video games for Synapse Software: Fort Apocalypse and Mindwheel to name two.
 These classic games can be downloaded here.

-Steve founded IGORLABS to bring like-minded people together to collaborate on interesting ideas and projects.
+Steve loves to build both products and teams by ‘doing’, rather than ‘telling’.
+He founded IGORLABS to bring like-minded people together to collaborate on interesting ideas and projects.